 Linking aux sends is useful for maintaining the balance between different tracks being sent to the same aux by controlling the signal levels going into the aux track.
 Otherwise, we could adjust the fader of the aux track, which would maintain the balance.
 The difference here is in how much signal level is fed through the inserts of the aux track (if any).

-This has to do with gain staging, which I have a dedicated YouTube video on.
-You can watch it by clicking here.
+This has to do with gain staging, which I have a dedicated YouTube video on:

 To learn more about gain staging, check out my article Mixing: What Is Gain Staging & Why Is It Important?

 We can also quickly switch all the grouped tracks from pre- to post-fader or vice versa.

 I discuss how to use effects sends/returns and the benefits of doing so in the following YouTube video:

 Linking the panning function of a group means that adjusting the pan position on one grouped track will cause a relative pan position adjustment on all other grouped tracks.

 Related article: What Is Panning In Mixing And Music Production?